stevenaeola/amc/livecode_intro/README.md

 # Advanced Music Computation
-## Introduction to Live Coding with Tidal
+## Introduction to Live Coding with Strudel

 `performing arts form and a creativity technique centred upon the writing of source code and the use of interactive programming in an improvised way`